schaki/chash/README.md

 # A sensible hashmap

-* Support hashing strings, integers
+* Support for hashing and storing strings, integers, arrays, slices, and structs
 * Prioritize speed over memory